tnichols217/notes/Trevor Nichols - CV.md

 ````

 Participated in
-- The Fraternity of Theta Chi - Scholarship Chair since 2024
+- The Fraternity of Theta Chi - Scholarship Chair and Assistant Treasurer since 2024
 - CWRUnix (Case Linux Club) - Honorary exec member
 - The Board Meeting - Active Member